There’s heaps to see and do in Hobart.

 At this, the waiter said, “Please give me a few minutes, Sir, and I’ll be back”.

 Consequently, S became a deep shade of crimson and laughed a little like Muttley.

 Obviously, by that stage the restaurant had revolved so that now we were enjoying a FABULOUS VIEW of Sandy Bay.

 “No, thank you,” mumbled S. “This table is fine.”

 Based on my recollection, The Point Revolving Restaurant hadn’t changed significantly in appearance since we were there in the eighties.
 However, that’s not to say it’s shabby or hideously outdated.
 In fact, it’s the contrary.

 Expecting an evening of eye-sore after the Peacock and Jones comments, I was pleasantly surprised by the clean-cut, elegant ambience that The Point still possesses.
-The maître d’ was warm, welcoming, and seemed genuinely excited to be there.
-She took an interest in us and was doting throughout the evening.
+Furthermore, the maître d’ was warm, welcoming, and seemed genuinely excited to be there.
+Notably, she took an interest in us and was doting throughout the evening.
 Also, she knew her stuff, which made us very happy.

 In addition, the staff were attentive and professional.
 To top it off, we loved the quality of the food, every single dish.
-They had Howard Park Chardonnay too, one of our favourites.
+Plus, they had Howard Park Chardonnay, one of our favourites.

 Click here for my cool travel review on MONA!
-The Shit Factory, Fat Car, paper planes on steroids and so much more!
+What might you see and do at this eccentric establishment a short ferry ride from Hobart?
+Find out about the Shit Factory, Fat Car, paper planes on steroids and so much more!

 Will you love MONA or not?